gridap/GridapSolvers.jl/docs/src/index.md

 pkg> build
 ```

-Building is required to link the external artifacts (e.g., PETSc, p4est) to the Julia environment.
+If using the extensions for `GridapP4est.jl` or `GridapPETSc.jl`, building is required to link the external artifacts (e.g., PETSc, p4est) to the Julia environment.
 Restarting Julia is required after building in order to make the changes take effect.

-### Using custom binaries

-The previous installations steps will setup GridapSolvers to work using Julia's pre-compiled artifacts for MPI, PETSc and p4est.
+By default, Julia will configure `GridapSolvers` to work using Julia's pre-compiled artifacts for MPI, PETSc and p4est.
 However, you can also link local copies of these libraries.
 This might be very desirable in clusters, where hardware-specific libraries might be faster/more stable than the ones provided by Julia.
 To do so, follow the next steps:

 - [MPI.jl](https://juliaparallel.org/MPI.jl/stable/configuration/)
 - [GridapPETSc.jl](https://github.com/gridap/GridapPETSc.jl)